 To collect compensation for your wrongful death claim, you must prove that another party was negligent and caused the crash.

-Negligence is a complex legal term that has four parts: duty, breach, causation, and damages.
+Negligence is a complex legal term with four parts: duty, breach, causation, and damages.
 The first of these, duty, means that the party has some responsibility toward you.

 In North Carolina, you must also consider the issue of “contributory negligence.”
-If the victim in any case is found to have contributed to their injuries or death, then the victim, or their family, is entitled to no damages.
-This law exists only in North Carolina and 3 other states and the defense will take full advantage of it by trying to pin some fault on the victim.
+If the victim, in any case, is found to have contributed to their injuries or death, then the victim or their family is entitled to no damages.
+This law exists only in North Carolina and three other states, and the defense will take full advantage of it by trying to pin some fault on the victim.

 Without a lawyer who understands North Carolina’s contributory negligence law and how to counter it, this law can be one of the biggest pitfalls for claimants.

-This law exists only in North Carolina and 3 other states and the defense will take full advantage of it by trying to pin some fault on the victim.
+This law exists only in North Carolina and three other states, and the defense will take full advantage of it by trying to pin some fault on the victim.

-We’ve seen cases where the defense argued that the victim was a fault for not looking before proceeding through a green light, even though the defendant blew a red light.
+We’ve seen cases where the defense argued that the victim was at fault for not looking before proceeding through a green light, even though the defendant blew a red light.

 2. Breach of Duty

-Once it is proven that another party has a duty towards you, it must be proven that the duty was breached This is usually a fairly straightforward task in motor vehicle wrongful death cases, but may be complex in other types of cases, where what constitutes a breach is less clear.
+Once it is proven that another party has a duty towards you, it must be proven that the duty was breached.
+This is usually a fairly straightforward task in motor vehicle wrongful death cases but may be complex in other instances in which what constitutes a breach is less clear.

 3. Causation

-The next element of negligence is causation, which means that the breach of duty must also be the cause of the victim’s injuries or death.
-Medical testimony is usually required to prove causation, except in cases where no one would dispute that the injury was caused by the crash.
-In wrongful death cases, causation is usually not contested, but may be if there is an argument that the victim died from causes other than the crash.
+The next element of negligence is causation, which means that the breach of duty must also cause the victim’s injuries or death.
+Medical testimony is usually required to prove causation, except in cases where no one would dispute that the crash caused the injury.
+In wrongful death cases, causation is usually not contested, but maybe there is an argument that the victim died from causes other than the crash.

 4. Damages

-The final step, after proving duty, breach, and causation, is proving damages.
+After proving duty, breach, and causation, the final step is proving damages.
 Some elements of damages, like medical bills and lost income, are typically straightforward in wrongful death cases.

-Non-Monetary damages, like loss of companionship and services, are much more complex and require the consideration of factors that range from personal characteristics of the victim and their relationship with their family to the county in which the case would be tried if it went to a jury.
+Non-monetary damages, like loss of companionship and services, are much more complex and require the consideration of factors ranging from the victim’s characteristics and their relationship with their family to the county in which the case would be tried if it went to a jury.

-Your North Carolina personal injury attorney from Johnson & Groninger PLLC will handle all these complexities to help your family receive the compensation you deserve for all of your losses.
+Your Charlotte wrongful death attorney from Johnson & Groninger PLLC will handle all these complexities to help your family receive the compensation you deserve for your losses.

-How a Charlotte Wrongful Death Lawyer Can Help
+How Can A Charlotte Wrongful Death Attorney Help My Case?

-The pursuit of a wrongful death action starts with the collection of evidence and ends with a successful insurance or company settlement negotiation or a jury verdict.
+Pursuing a wrongful death action starts with collecting evidence and ends with a successful insurance or company settlement negotiation or a jury verdict.

-Throughout the process of building a case, the defense (either an insurance company, corporation or individual defendant) will defend the claim by looking for evidence that helps them deny responsibility or argue for lesser damages.
+While building a case, the defense (an insurance company, corporation, or individual defendant) will defend the claim by looking for evidence that helps them deny responsibility or argue for lesser damages.

-Understanding this process can be an insurmountable task, compounded by dealing with the loss of a loved one.
-Hiring a lawyer who is experienced in handling and litigating wrongful death cases is your best bet to ensure you recover the full amount of your and your family’s damages.
+Understanding this process can be an impossible task, compounded by dealing with the loss of a loved one.
+Hiring a lawyer experienced in handling and litigating wrongful death cases is your best bet to ensure you recover the total amount of your and your family’s damages.

 Did you lose a loved one in a crash that wasn’t their fault?
 We can help.

-To be clear, insurance companies and even law enforcement may incorrectly assign fault.
-In other words, even if a police report or insurance adjuster tells you that your deceased family had some fault in their own death, it is usually a good idea to get an opinion from an experience wrongful death lawyer.
+To be transparent, insurance companies and law enforcement may assign fault incorrectly.
+In other words, even if a police report or insurance adjuster tells you that your deceased family had some fault in their death, it is usually a good idea to get an opinion from an experienced wrongful death lawyer.

-Working with a wrongful death attorney can help you focus on managing your life after your loss.
-We handle everything from the gathering of evidence to the negotiating of your claim with the insurance company, taking the stress out of your daily life.
+Working with a Charlotte wrongful death attorney can help you focus on managing your life after your loss.
+We handle everything from gathering evidence to negotiating your claim with the insurance company, taking the stress out of your daily life.

-Having a wrongful death attorney by your side as soon as possible after your loss will provide you with the support and advocacy you need.
-To set up an initial case assessment on your wrongful death claim, schedule an online consultation or call (704) 200-2009 now.
+Having a North Carolina personal injury lawyer by your side as soon as possible after your loss will provide you with the support and advocacy you need.
+Schedule an online consultation or call (704) 200-2009 now to set up an initial case assessment on your wrongful death claim.